Above, Louise Burfitt-Dons. AAB founder.

 (Scroll down the page for the Contact form.)

-This was because just reporting the problem didn’t seem to be helping.
-AAB is now one of the longest running voluntary anti-bullying charities in the UK.
+This was because just reporting the problem didn’t seem to help.
+AAB is today one of the longest running voluntary anti-bullying charities in the UK.

 The ethos of Act Against Bullying since its outset has been upbeat and motivational.
 If we had a motto, it would be ‘keep going’.

 At the heart of our work is the belief that consideration for others is the anti-dote for bullying.
 Also that strong morale is essential for children’s psychological and physical health.

 Bullying is complex and insidious.
 It is difficult to counter and legislation is not always the answer.
 But the effects of systematic bullying can be long lasting.
-In the UK many children have taken their own as a result of constant harassment.
+Many children have taken their own because of constant harassment.

 While Act Against Bullying is realistic about the difficulties of achieving a bully-free society, we believe we can make changes.

 For example, we work closely with Hamish Brown MBE, one of the UK’s leading stalking expert.
 The two subjects closely relate.
 Authorities consult us on bullying, social networking and cyberstalking campaigning.

 We run the charity with four trustees, two of whom are managers with the HSBC.
 We have no paid employees and we do all our work voluntarily.
-By helping others in the way that we do, we believe we are fulfilling our important mission.
+By helping others in how we do, we believe we are fulfilling our important mission.
 Many of our supporters have encountered bullying themselves.
 They donate their support as concerned human beings with a positive attitude towards our life here in the UK.

 (Above, me speaking at the Cambridge Union about bullying.)

 AAB began with my research after my daughter was bullied at her primary school.
-That was eighteen years ago.
+That was over twenty years ago.
 I’ve continued with this work ever since because I hate to see children hurt and their parents distraught with worry.
 I know how frightening it can be from my very own experience.